To see upcoming lectures or search for a specific lecture, please click here.

 Convenors: Anne Murphy, Asian Studies, UBC, co-Director, Centre for India and South Asia Research (CISAR) and M. V. Ramana, Director, Liu Institute for Global Issues, Simons Chair in Disarmament, Global and Human Security, School of Public Policy and Global Affairs, UBC.
 In partnership with CISAR.

 In Urdu and Hindi, Mehfil is a term used for an intimate gathering that features an art performance, such as music, poetry or dance.
 This series brings performers and scholars to campus to allow faculty, students, and staff to explore a few South Asian musical and performance traditions, and the texts they draw on.
 We engage with scholars and local performers, and bring in two sets of performers from South Asia, to explore the popular and the classical, the religious and the secular.
 Join us as we bring the arts of South Asia to life at Green College!
-Series poster will be available soon.
+Term 1 series poster can be downloaded here.

 |Security, Science and Law in the New Space Era||